dirkjanvw/MoGAAAP/README.md

 ### Sample sheet
 Before configuring the pipeline, a sample sheet (in TSV format) has to be created.
 In this TSV file, each row represents a sample.
-An example of this file can be found in `working_directory/config/example.tsv` but it is recommendable to create a new TSV file with the same header.
+An example of this file can be found in `working_directory/config/example.tsv` (and more examples are available in `working_directory/config/examples/`) but it is recommendable to create a new TSV file with the same header.
 The sample TSV sheet has the following columns to fill in (one row per sample):

 | Column name          | Required? | Description                                                                                                                                                              |